| |||||||||

 Hooking it up:

 The snake goes to the XLR inputs of the Onyx and Mics and line instruments are connected to the snake on stage or in the recording room.
-If a Multi track recorder is used, it is connected to the Onyx 32 direct outs.
-A DBX Driverack may be used to control output to powered monitors
+Firewire connects to a computer for full 16x16 audio interface integration.
+Sends may be used for stage monitors, FX boxes, or other processors.
+Inserts on every channel for hardware compressors.
+Recording outs on D-subs to connect to traditional multi-tracks for times when a computer is not desired.

 Here it is.
-You have a band and you need a rig for gigs and you want to bring it back to your rehearsal space and be able to track that next CD, so the rig should be able to record while you are gigging too.
-This is not the biggest Onyx, but its a good size for the working band; it will record everything you have on stage to its own track in the Mackie HDR and mix to the mains and the performers' stage monitors at the same time.
+You have a band and you need a rig for gigs and you want to bring it back to your rehearsal space and be able to track that next CD.
+Also if you bring a computer the rig will be able to record while you are gigging too.
 Advantages here are the sound qualities of the Onyx preamps and Perkins EQ, onboard compression and limiting to help you get the most from your PA.